 Raccoon (Procyon lotor)

 The Zoo has three raccoons - Buffy, Xander and Willow.
+All three were born in 2007 and came to the Zoo in 2009.
 The raccoon’s coat is formed of two layers: a coarse, long-haired guard coat to shed moisture and an insulating thicker, short-haired undercoat.
 The raccoon is one of the easiest mammals to identify in North America.
-All raccoons have a characteristic bushy, ringed tail which has between four to seven dark rings.

 Status in the wild